JanSchwegler/di-men3-three.js/dokumentation/dokumentation.md

 </script>
 ```

-# 6. Basic Structure of a Minimal Three.js File
+# 4. Basic Structure of a Minimal Three.js File

 This chapter outlines the fundamental components of a Three.js file.
 Using this code, you can display 3D objects on a website.

-At the end of this chapter, you’ll find the complete base code for quick reference and copy-paste use.
+[In the next chapter](#5-base-code), you’ll find the complete base code for quick reference and copy-paste use.

-## 6.1.
+## 4.1.
 Import

 To use Three.js, import the necessary modules at the top of your file.